QuartzShard/boilerBOT/TEMPLATES.md

 bb.atexit.register(botClient.shutdown)
 botClient.run(bb.lib.cfg['discord']['token'])
 ```
-If you need to modify any of the core behaviour of the bot.py, you can inherit it like so and override its' core funcitons:
+If you need to modify any of the core behaviour of the bot.py, you can inherit it like so and override its' core funcitons: ~~but at this point, why not write the whole thing from scratch?~~
 ```python
 import boilerBot as bb